Stephen Cleobury: King's College, Cambridge

 In 1982 Cleobury succeeded Philip Ledger as Director of Music for the Choir of King's College, Cambridge, where he also taught music.
 He led the annual Festival of Nine Lessons and Carols at the King's College Chapel on Christmas Eve, which was established in 1918 and broadcast live by the BBC from 1928.
 Cleobury's most notable contribution was, from 1984, the incorporation of specially commissioned modern works to complement the traditional carols.
 Among the composers contributing were Thomas Adès, John Tavener and Mark-Anthony Turnage.
 Harrison Birtwistle's The Gleam, which requires the choristers to stamp their feet and shout, caused some controversy.
-The high-profile performance of these commissions allowed the widespread dissemination of sophisticated contemporary choral music.
+The high-profile performances of these commissions allowed the widespread dissemination of sophisticated contemporary choral music.

 Cleobury introduced singing lessons for the choristers and expanded the repertoire to include more singing in Latin, and composers such as Kodály, Janáček and Arvo Pärt.
 He established the Festival of Easter at King's and also Concerts at King's, a concert series throughout the year.
 Recordings were made by the choir's own label beginning in 2012.

 He was conductor of Cambridge University Musical Society (CUMS) from 1983 to 2009, and made many recordings with that group including Verdi's Quattro Pezzi Sacri and Goehr's The Death of Moses.
 As part of the celebrations of the 800th anniversary of Cambridge University, he premiered Peter Maxwell Davies' The Sorcerer's Mirror.